Choose language

 Timesheet Reports and Payroll-Ready Data Export

-The final step in time tracking is converting raw clock data into clean timesheets payroll can process without manual editing.
-Every manual touchpoint between the time clock and the paycheck introduces error, delay, and employee disputes that consume HR time.
+The final step in time and attendance is turning raw clock data into clean timesheets payroll can process without manual editing.
+Automated, payroll-ready exports remove the manual touchpoints that introduce error, delay, and disputes.

 Auto-Generated Timesheets - verified clock data is compiled into per-employee timesheets with regular, overtime, and break hours separated automatically